Bills' Hamlin attends 1st game since collapse, waves to fans

 Earlier Sunday, the Bills posted a video to both Instagram and Twitter showing Hamlin arriving at the team’s locker room and the message “Welcome home, Damar.”
 The video showed Hamlin arriving in a golf cart about an hour before kickoff, wearing sunglasses and a face covering, the hood of his jacket pulled up.
 He was accompanied by his 7-year-old brother, Damir, and mother, Nina.

+“Obviously, we wanted to play for him ...
+We just ran into a team that played better than us tonight,” Allen said after the loss.

-He was not seen on the field before the game got underway in snowy conditions.
-The Bills made no announcement about his whereabouts to fans in attendance, but word of his attendance had spread by the time he appeared on the screens.
+Hamlin was not seen before the game got underway in snowy conditions.
+The Bills made no announcement about his whereabouts, but word of his attendance had spread by the time he appeared on the screens.

-Hamlin, 24, had not been seen in public since the Bills and Bengals last met on Jan.
+Hamlin, 24, had not appeared in public since the Bills and Bengals last met on Jan.
 2 in a game that came to an abrupt halt and was eventually canceled after Hamlin's collapse on the field in the first quarter.

 Bills coach Sean McDermott said Hamlin began making regular visits to the team’s facility soon after his release from the hospital in what he described as “dipping his toe back in here and getting on the road to just getting back to himself.”

-His presence was enough to uplift his teammates, who after Hamlin’s collapse surrounded him as medical teams used CPR and an automatic external defibrillator (AED) to restart his heart.
+It was “just a great moment” when Hamlin appeared on screen during the game, McDermott said afterward, especially considering that just weeks ago, medical personnel used CPR and an automatic external defibrillator to restart his heart.

-For several minutes, the television audience who tuned in for that Monday night game instead absorbed the fear and sadness on players’ faces, some streaked with tears.
+For several minutes, the television audience that tuned in for that Monday night game instead absorbed the fear and sadness on players’ faces, some streaked with tears.

-A family spokesman for Hamlin said this week that he still faces a lengthy rehabilitation.
+“Just him being in the locker room (Sunday), his presence was good for the guys,” McDermott said.

 The Bills have not disclosed the results of tests Hamlin has undergone to determine why his heart stopped after he was struck in the chest while making what appeared to be a routine tackle.